-- 1) The complainant and the respondent student each have the opportunity to attend a hearing before a properly trained hearing board that protects the safety of complainants and promotes accountability; - 2) The complainant and the respondent will have timely notice for meetings at which the complainant or respondent, or both, may be present; - 3) The University will allow for timely and equal access to the accuser, the accused, and appropriate officials to any information that will be used after the fact-finding investigation but during formal and informal University disciplinary meeting and hearings;

-- 4) The University's disciplinary procedures will not be conducted by officials who have a conflict of interest or bias for or against the accuser or the accused; - 5) The University provides the accuser and the accused the same opportunities to have others present during an institutional disciplinary proceeding.
-The accuser and the accused student each have the opportunity to be advised by a personal advisor of their choice, at their expense, at any stage of the process and to be accompanied by that advisor at any meeting or proceeding.
-The University will not limit the choice of advisor or presence for either the accuser and the accused in any meeting or institutional disciplinary proceeding.
+- 1) The complainant and the respondent student each have the opportunity to attend a hearing before a properly trained hearing board that protects the safety of complainants and promotes accountability; - 2) The complainant and the respondent will have timely notice for meetings at which the complainant or respondent, or both, may be present; - 3) The University will allow for timely and equal access to the reporting party, the responding party, and appropriate officials to any information that will be used after the fact-finding investigation but during formal and informal University disciplinary meeting and hearings; - 4) The University's disciplinary procedures will not be conducted by officials who have a conflict of interest or bias for or against the reporting party or the responding party; - 5) The University provides the reporting party and the responding party the same opportunities to have others present during an institutional disciplinary proceeding.
+The reporting party and the responding party student each have the opportunity to be advised by a personal advisor of their choice, at their expense, at any stage of the process and to be accompanied by that advisor at any meeting or proceeding.
+The University will not limit the choice of advisor or presence for either the reporting party and the responding party in any meeting or institutional disciplinary proceeding.
 However, the role of the advisor is limited.
-The Advisor may help the accuser and the accused prepare his/her position, but may not present it or speak for or on behalf of the accuser and the accused at the meeting or proceeding. - 6) A student conduct decision is based on the preponderance of evidence standard, i.e. "more likely than not to have occurred" standard.
-In other words, the conduct process asks: "is it more likely than not that the accused student violated the university's Student Conduct Code?" - 7) The accuser and the accused will be notified simultaneously in writing of the result of any disciplinary proceeding, as well as any changes to those results or disciplinary actions prior to the time that such results become final; and - 8) Where an appeal is permitted under the applicable policy, the accuser and the accused will be notified simultaneously in writing, of the procedures for the accused and the victim to appeal the result of the institutional disciplinary proceeding.
-The accuser and the accused each have the right to appeal the outcome of the hearing as noted in the policy chart set out above and in greater detail in the Student Handbook and the HCAP and will be notified simultaneously in writing, of any change to the result prior to the time that it becomes final and of the final result after the appeal is resolved.
+The Advisor may help the reporting party and the responding party prepare his/her position, but may not present it or speak for or on behalf of the reporting party and the responding party at the meeting or proceeding. - 6) A student conduct decision is based on the preponderance of evidence standard, i.e. "more likely than not to have occurred" standard.
+In other words, the conduct process asks: "is it more likely than not that the responding party student violated the university's Student Conduct Code?" - 7) The reporting party and the responding party will be notified simultaneously in writing of the result of any disciplinary proceeding, as well as any changes to those results or disciplinary actions prior to the time that such results become final; and - 8) Where an appeal is permitted under the applicable policy, the reporting party and the responding party will be notified simultaneously in writing, of the procedures for the responding party and the victim to appeal the result of the institutional disciplinary proceeding.
+The reporting party and the responding party each have the right to appeal the outcome of the hearing as noted in the policy chart set out above and in greater detail in the Student Handbook and the HCAP and will be notified simultaneously in writing, of any change to the result prior to the time that it becomes final and of the final result after the appeal is resolved.

-When an accuser does not consent to the disclosure of his or her name or other identifiable information to the alleged perpetrator, the University's ability to respond to the complaint may be limited.
+When an reporting party does not consent to the disclosure of his or her name or other identifiable information to the alleged perpetrator, the University's ability to respond to the complaint may be limited.